Eloy Jiménez Player Props: White Sox vs. Dodgers

 Eloy Jiménez At The Plate

-- Jimenez has six doubles, six home runs and 12 walks while batting .257.
+- Jimenez is hitting .262 with seven doubles, six home runs and 12 walks.

-- In 48.6% of his games this season, Jimenez has picked up at least one RBI.
-In six of those games (17.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 75.0% of his games this year (27 of 36), Jimenez has picked up at least one hit, and in seven of those games (19.4%) he recorded more than one.

+- Jimenez has driven in a run in 18 games this year (50.0%), including six games with more than one RBI (16.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.